MyNameIsBond/thp-astro-minimal/README.md

 # The Happy Programmer - Astro

-This is a very minimal Blog. with 0,2 seconds load page
+This is a very minimal Blog. with 0,2 seconds load page.

 you can have a look on the website